My Garden Zone Is

 Buy Sun Perennials, Which Are Usually The Most Vibrant Perennials from Tn Nursery

 The red cardinal flower is an herbaceous perennial that grows up to four feet tall.
 Its vibrant red florets are produced in long, terminal racemes.
-Red cardinal flowers are very attractive to hummingbirds and butterflies, bringing your garden to life beginning in midsummer and continuing to bloom through early autumn.
+Red cardinal flowers are beautiful to hummingbirds and butterflies, bringing your garden to life beginning in midsummer and blooming through early autumn.
 Its abundantly leafed growths thrive in moist soil such as stream banks and marshes but will produce incandescent, wing-like blooms in your garden with sufficient sun and water.
-The beauty of the lobelia cardinalis cannot be overstated: Its eye-catching, bold red flowers and hardy green stalks are breathtaking.
+The beauty of the lobelia cardinals cannot be overstated: Its eye-catching, bold red flowers and hardy green stalks are breathtaking.

 Sun perennials do exceptionally well when planted in areas of direct sunlight.
 They are vibrant and full of color plus return every year.
-Unlike annual plants, they are constant summer bloomers that doesn't ever need taken up for harsh winter weather.
+Unlike annual plants, they are constant summer bloomers that don't ever need to be taken up for harsh winter weather.